tenzir/platform/README.md

 # Tenzir Platform

-On-premise version of the Tenzir Platform
+On-premise version of the Tenzir Platform.

 **NOTE**: The examples and files in this repository are only usable in combination with Sovereign Edition access token.